-Refrigerating an opened bottle of red wine will help keep it fresher; take the red wine out of the fridge about an hour before serving to bring back to room temperature.
+- Should an opened bottle of red wine be refrigerated?
+Yes, refrigerating an opened bottle of red wine will help keep it fresher than storing it at normal room temperature; take the red wine out of the fridge about an hour before serving to bring back to room temperature.

 - How long does opened red wine last in the refrigerator?
 An opened bottle of red wine will usually keep well for about 3 to 5 days in the refrigerator (be sure to re-cork it first).

 - If a cork or stopper is not available for the opened bottle of red wine, cover the opening with plastic wrap and place a rubber band around the bottle neck to seal plastic tightly.

 - In general, opened bottles of full-bodied red wines such as cabernet sauvignon, merlot and syrah will maintain their flavor longer than lighter varieties such as pinot noir.